 You can use this research guide for information on Searching the Online Catalog, Modern Manuscripts and Ephemera, Reference Sources, Highlights from the Newberry Library Collections, Journals and Periodicals, Databases, Other Digital Resources, and Exhibition Catalogs.

-To find primary and secondary sources related to British and Irish literature in our collection, you can search by Subject in our catalog using the following headings (subject searching is slightly better in the Classic, rather than Vu-Find, interface for the catalog).
+To find primary and secondary sources related to British and Irish literature in our collection, you can search by Subject in our catalog using the following headings.
 These search suggestions are meant to get you into the catalog.
 It’s a good idea to use the See Also notes whenever available, as well as scroll before and after to see additional supplied subheadings.

 At times, the terms “British Literature” and “English Literature” have been used interchangeably in the online catalog, but some subject searches differentiate between Great Britain, England, Wales, Scotland, and Ireland.
 The terms in brackets indicate when another location or language could be substituted for the supplied term.

 Books and reading (browse the supplied subheadings to find England, Great Britain, Scotland, etc.)

 You may also search by title or author, if either of these is known.

 If searching by subject does not yield sufficient results, you can also search by keyword, Boolean search (string together multiple keywords with “and”), or use the Advanced Search.